bankh/GPU_Compute/README.md

 ##### Standard Installation
 AMD has undergone changes to its documentation system without properly maintaining the previous libraries.
 For instance, pre-3.7 ROCm documentation can be found at one link, while documentation between 3.7 and 4.0 can be found at another, and post-4.0 documentation at yet another.
 This repetition in the documentation creates confusion and wastes time for users.
 To remain competitive in the market, AMD needs to take concrete steps to streamline its documentation and avoid these issues.
 The users hope to see similar successes with AMD's workstation CPUs (such as the Zen series and later models) reflected in their documentation efforts.

+Here we need to refer some of the good examples of fixing the issues for installation:
+- xuhuisheng/rocm-build (repository)
+-
+-

 ## Test System
 ### Hardware
 **CPU:** AMD Ryzen ThreadRipper Pro 3955X (16 Cores - 32 VCPUs)